N-Masi/hack-brown-2022/README.md

 # Gene House
 Gene House is a game made for the Hack@Brown 2022 hackathon.
 View our devpost [here](https://devpost.com/software/gene-house).

-To run the game, follow the instructions [here](https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation) to download pygame onto your computer, clone our GitHub repo, and then run ```python3 gene_house.py``` in your terminal while in the repo directory.
+To run the game, follow the instructions [here](https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation) to download pygame onto your computer, clone our GitHub repo, and then run ```python gene_house.py``` in your terminal while in the repo directory.

 This project was made by [Nick](https://github.com/N-Masi) and [Frank](https://github.com/frgllbrt) Masi.